 Is There a Place for Wax?

-That being said, there still is a place for a paste wax wood finish.
+That being said, there still is a place for a paste wax.
 First of all, many older antiques were finished with wax, so a paste wax would be the choice for refinishing such old projects.
 Also, a great deal of the rustic pine Mexican or hacienda-style furniture available in the Southwestern United States is finished with paste wax.
-Repairing, adding on to or modifying any of these types of pieces would require trying to replicate the color of the previous or existing paste wax wood finish.
+Repairing, adding on to or modifying any of these types of pieces would require trying to replicate the color of the previous or existing wax.

 A more practical use for paste wax for today's modern woodworker would be to use paste wax over an existing polyurethane, varnish, shellac or lacquer finish, to give a piece an unmatched luster and shine.
 The wax will not provide a great deal of top-coat protection, but the wax will fill in any cracks, scratches or minor imperfections in the finish of the piece, allowing light to reflect at a more even level, providing a beautiful, unblemished shine and luster.

 Many wood waxes available today come in a variety of colors.
 It's best to try and closely approximate the color of the existing finish with the color of the wood.
 Apply with a clean cotton cloth wrapped around the fingers, much the way one would apply shoe polish to a pair of boots.
 Work the polish in a circular motion, focusing on working with the grain.

 Since wax never really hardens, multiple coats can be applied without waiting a great deal of time, but we find we get the best results by allowing the current coat to sit for 24 hours before applying another coat.
 Unlike topcoats such as polyurethane, lacquer, and shellac, sanding between coats of a paste wax finish should not be necessary to get the desired results.